SlicerIGT/SlicerBoneReconstructionPlanner/README.md

 ## Mandible Reconstruction Simulation
 This maybe useful for users that want to prebend plates with a 3D printed model.
 1. Do a [Virtual Surgical Plan](#virtual-surgical-planning)
 2. Optionally, you can add an inter-condylar beam (i.e. a tube model) to the reconstruction.
-You can create the tube easily from a markups line with points on the condyle using the "Markups To Model" module.
+You can create the tube easily from a markups line with points on the condyles using the "Markups To Model" module.
 3. Click "Create 3D model of the reconstruction for 3D printing".

 ## Export the planning outputs